Absence from school

-- Student Wellbeing Coordinator
+- Student Wellbeing Leader

 Educational Psychologists and Speech Pathologists are available on a limited basis.
 Any referrals or enquiries regarding this should be forwarded to the Student Wellbeing Coordinator.
-No appointments or parental permission is necessary for students to access the SWC or College Nurse but both are necessary to access the Educational Psychologists.
+No appointments or parental permission is necessary for students to access the SWC or College Nurse, but both are necessary to access the Educational Psychologists.
 Parents are also encouraged to call on the Wellbeing Team to assist them in any way.